grimmpp/home-assistant-eltako/docs/multiple-gateway-support/readme.md

 Currently only ESP2 devices are supproted.

 All gateways (hubs) need explicitely configured and devices connected through this gateway to Home Assistant need to be listed below the gateway section.
+Every gateway needs to have an unique id whicht is an arbritatry number which can be changed and exchanged.
+This number will be part of the device identifiers.
+If you want to change a gateway you can keep the id of the previouse gateway and with it all ids and histories of its devices can be kept.
 After you provided the configuration + restart of Home Assistant you can add the gateways as hubs in Home Assistant.

 ## Example
 In this example two gateways are connected to Home Assistant.
 The first one `Eltako FGW14-USB` connected directly to the Eltako RS485 bus builds a bridge for the communication to a light relay.
 The second one is a wireless transceiver `Eltako FAM-USB` which connects a weather station to Home Assistant.